Configuration mixing effects on neutrinoless $\beta\beta$-decay nuclear matrix elements

-The neutron (proton) $N_{\nu}$ ($N_\pi$) boson number is equal to half the number of the neutron (proton) pairs, and the total number of bosons $N_{\rm B}=N_{\nu}+N_{\pi}$ is conserved for a given nucleus.
+The neutron (proton) $N_{\nu}$ ($N_\pi$) boson number is equal to half the number of the neutron (proton) pairs, and $N_{\rm B}=N_{\nu}+N_{\pi}$ is conserved for a given nucleus.
 Here, particle-hole excitations are assumed to be those of protons, and the intruder configurations up to $2p$-$2h$ excitations are considered.
 The IBMCM configuration space is expressed as a direct sum of subspaces representing the normal $\norm$ and intruder $[N_{\nu}\otimes (N_{\pi}+2)]$ spaces:

 Using a short-hand notation $N_{\pi}'\equiv N_{\pi}+2$, the IBMCM Hamiltonian consists of two independent Hamiltonians for the $\norm$ and $\intr$ spaces that differ in boson number by 2:

 where $\hat P_{N_{\pi}}$ and $\hat P_{N_{\pi}'}$ are projection operators onto the $[N_{\nu}\otimes N_{\pi}]$ and $[N_{\nu}\otimes N_{\pi}']$ spaces, respectively, $\hat H_{N_{\pi}}$ and $\hat H_{N_{\pi}'}$ are the unperturbed Hamiltonians, $\Delta$ represents an offset energy required for the particle-hole excitations, and $\hat V_{\rm mix}$ is the interaction that mixes the two boson subspaces.
 The forms of the unperturbed IBM-2 Hamiltonian and mixing interaction $\hat V_{\rm mix}$ are adopted from \cite{nomura2025bb} and \cite{nomura2013hg}, respectively.